Tonypacking/NAS-ProductMapping/RP/README.md

 This setup allows for a clear comparison of performance across different methodologies and data preparation strategies.

-**3. Result comparison**
+## **3. Result comparison**
+Our experiment compared the performance of backpropagation-based weight optimization against an evolutionary weight search approach.
+Both methods were trained on four distinct Promap datasets.
+We tested configurations with and without LDA and PCA applied to hidden layers of sizes (8,4) and (16,8).
+The detailed results can be found in vrba_adam/RP/ExampleRun/validation_predictions.csv.

+### **Key Findings:**

-Evolutionary algorithms can achieve test accuracies comparable to backpropagation methods.
-However, for larger networks, evolutionary algorithms are significantly slower than gradient-based approaches.
+Comparable Accuracy: Evolutionary algorithms demonstrated the ability to achieve test accuracies comparable to traditional backpropagation methods.

+Scalability Limitations: For larger neural network architectures, evolutionary algorithms proved to be significantly slower in training time when compared to their gradient-based counterparts.
 # Experiment configuration
-We can edit
-### Arguments
-This project supports multiple arguments which edits program
+In our project we can add various arguments to weight search or backpropagations.
+In the next section we explain and show the arguments on examples.

-- #### Seed
+- ### Seed
 ### Example:
 ````
 python vrba_adam/RP/evolution_vs_backprop.py --seed 42
 ````
 ##### Description: Sets a seed to random number generation.

-- #### hidden_layers
+- ### hidden_layers
 ### Example:
 ````
 python vrba_adam/RP/evolution_vs_backprop.py --hidden_layers "12 12, 10 10, 12"
 ````
 ##### Description:  Allows you to define the hidden layer architectures to be searched during the execution.
 The script will evaluate each configuration and select the best-performing one.
 This example will setup 3 NN where the first one has two hidden layers of neuron sizes(12,12) , the second has two hidden layers of neuron sizes (10,10) and the last one has just one hidden layer 12

-- #### run_all
+- ### run_all
 ### Example:
 ````
 python vrba_adam/RP/evolution_vs_backprop.py --run_all all